eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 These are not system calls.
 They are provided by the C standard library as easier interfaces to the `brk` and `sbrk` system calls.

 #### Mechanism: Address Translation

+The idea is the same with limited directed execution.
+The operating must partner with the hardware to be able to provide a good memory interface to programs.

+Specifically, running programs are made to think they have a continuous chunk of memory starting at 0 which they can use.
+Perhaps unsurprisingly, this is not actually the case.

+If multiple programs are to share memory, the OS needs to be able to place them at different spots in memory, which means the addresses the programs use will be wrong.
+To fix this issue, the OS uses _address translation_ or _base and bounds_.

+The idea is that the running program thinks it is accessing address 128 to get its next instruction.
+However, the next instruction for that program might not be at physcal address 128 because of where the program was placed in memory.
+So the Operating System with great help from the hardware translates that 128 virtual address its physical address.

+This is done by recording a base and bounds for every program.
+We can think of the _base_ as the offset from 0 to where the program actually resides in memory.
+So when a program whose base is 10000 tries to access memory location 128, the hardware will actually translate that to the physical memory location 10128.
+The _bounds_ helps enforce the rule that processes can only access their own memory.
+If a process tries to access memory greater than the _bounds_, the hardware can run a handler (set up by the OS) that will kill the offending process.